segf00lt/website/drafts/regex_from_scratch.md

 ## NFAs from Regular Expressions

-Before we look at the actual implementation, I'll take you through building an NFA diagram from a regexp.
+Before we look at the actual implementation, we'll look at the relationship between NFA diagram and regexp.

-Also, we'll be ignoring syntax like character classes, line anchors, escaped characters and wild cards, because they have the same precedence as literals and the details for implementing them aren't important for this article.

 Here are the NFA equivalents of the regex operators.